savefd/Seller_info/README.md

 2. Napong Leelasithorn

 - Input: .xlsx file contain Postid and their post (excluded images)
-- Output: Pandas DataFrame with phonenumber account number, and also seller name.
+- Output: Pandas DataFrame with phonenumber, account number, and also seller name.